• Skip to primary navigation

 • Place cookie dough balls 2 inches apart onto prepared baking sheet.
 As is, dough balls bake into thick, rounded top cookies (as shown in photos).
 Optionally, flatten balls slightly using your hands or the bottom of a glass dusted with flour (to prevent sticking).
 This helps your cookies spread more and makes a flatter top for frosting.

-• Bake for 10-12 minutes, or until tops look set and edges barely begin to brown.
+• Bake for about 10-12 minutes, or until tops look set and edges barely begin to brown (times will vary based on your own oven and size of cookies).
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.

 Buttercream frosting